Available exclusively at our shop from this week: The kilometer filter for BYD vehicles!

 Yes, it is possible to determine the car value with the help of several online sources, such as Kelley Blue Book, which is a reliable company and one of the trusted resources helping many individuals to evaluate their cars accurately.
 The Kelly Book value is the result of massive amounts of data, including actual sales transactions and auction prices.
 It includes wholesale and retail transactions.
 The information is updated weekly to provide the most up-to-date information.
 With the help of the source, you can avoid overpricing the car and get true information about its current value.
 The Blue Book value by VIN and other details determines 4 condition levels: Fair, Good, Very Good, and Excellent.
 However, it’s quite hard to be unbiased.
 According to Kelley Blue Book website data, only 3% of used automobiles fit that description.

-Other sources such as Edmunds and NADA also determine car value.
-Edmunds, similar to Blue Book, uses dealer transactions, consumer information, and car depreciation costs data.
-Upon indicating the vehicle’s model, manufacturer, year of the release, features, and mileage data, Edmunds determines its fair market value.
+Other sources, such as Edmunds and NADA, also determine car value.
+Edmunds, similar to Blue Book, uses dealer transactions, consumer information, and data on car depreciation costs.
+Upon indicating the vehicle’s model, manufacturer, year of release, features, and mileage data, Edmunds determines its fair market value.

-Odometer fraud is quite widespread these days and it’s rather easy to deceive customers.
+In 2024, used car sales in the U.S. increased by 4.3% and reached 16.8 million units.
+This data may sound good for buyers as they have more options for purchasing a car.
+However, as of 2024, over 2.14 million vehicles in the U.S. have manipulated odometers.
+Odometer fraud is quite widespread these days, and it’s rather easy to deceive customers.
 People sell cars with mileage discrepancies quite frequently.
 They might utilize the best odometer correction tools out there, making it harder to detect fraud.

 But there are ways to conduct a car mileage check to verify the mileage.
 Request reports, contact previous owners (if any), and evaluate the accuracy of mileage accordingly.
 Trust me, roll-backed odometers aren’t as easy to notice as they might seem.

-The answer to the question “is mileage important when buying a used car” we have already answered above, that it is certainly a yes.
+The answer to the question “Is mileage important when buying a used car?” we have already answered above and it is certainly a yes.
 Mileage can be the deciding factor when it comes to the condition of the vehicle.
 Though it might not always show the full picture, it will give us an idea about the true value of the car.

-If you drive 10,000 – 12,000 miles a year, then we can easily say that you have average i.e. good annual mileage.
-Anything much higher than that number will be considered as high mileage.
+If you drive 10,000 – 12,000 miles a year, then we can easily say that you have average, i.e., good annual mileage.
+Anything much higher than that number will be considered high mileage.
 If you’re a car owner yourself, it will be a good idea to be proactive and pay attention to your driving habits.

 HOW TO TEST THE PERFORMANCE OF A PRE-OWNED CAR?

-If mileage is such a useless indicator how to check the performance of the car?
+If mileage is such a useless indicator, how can the performance of the car be checked?
 The best way to check your car’s performance is to find an optimal testing environment and compare this data with the performance statistics provided by the manufacturer.
 However, you would like to avoid recording unnecessary mileage that will even worsen these stats.

 Service center